fwang91/residual-attention-network/README.md

 # AttentionNet
-Residual Attention Network for Image Classification (CVPR-2017 Spotlight) By Fei Wang, Mengqing Jiang, Chen Qian, Shuo Yang, Chen Li, Honggang Zhang, Xiaogang Wang, Xiaoou Tang
+Residual Attention Network for Image Classification (CVPR-2017 Spotlight)

+By Fei Wang, Mengqing Jiang, Chen Qian, Shuo Yang, Chen Li, Honggang Zhang, Xiaogang Wang, Xiaoou Tang

 ### Introduction
 **Residual Attention Network** is a convolutional neural network using attention mechanism which can incorporate with state-of-the-art feed forward network architecture in an end-to-end training fashion.

-**Residual Attention Network** are described in the paper "Residual Attention Network for Image Classification"(https://arxiv.org/pdf/1704.06904.pdf).
+**Residual Attention Networks** are described in the paper "Residual Attention Network for Image Classification"(https://arxiv.org/pdf/1704.06904.pdf).

 This repository contains Residual Attention Network prototxts.
 The trained model will be released soon.